‘I am the light of the world; anyone who follows me will not be walking in the dark; he will have the light of life.’ – John 8.12

 UnHerd (UK) – alternative voice on politics and culture

-John Haller on Fellowship Bible Chapel (USA) – world events and prophecy
+John Haller on Fellowship Bible Chapel (USA) – world events and Biblical prophecy

 Together Declaration (UK) – upholding fundamental rights and freedoms